How we work

 - For construction and infrastructure projects, the Skanska Tender Approval Procedure (STAP) is used.

-- For residential and commercial development projects, business tailored procedures are used.
+- For residential and commercial development projects, Skanska Investment Approval Procedure (SIAP) is used.

 Each business unit conducts risk and opportunity assessments and identifies means for managing them.